NuLL3rr0r/babaei-net-blog-source/content/en/post/2025-06-09-optimizing-unreal-engine-vr-projects-higher-framerate/index.md

 Consider utilizing [Fixed Foveated Rendering (FFR)](https://developers.meta.com/horizon/documentation/unreal/unreal-ffr/) which is a rendering technique used in virtual reality (VR) and augmented reality (AR) applications to optimize performance by reducing the graphical detail in the peripheral areas of the display, where the user is less likely to notice a loss in quality.
 The center of the view, where the user focuses the most, is rendered at full resolution, while the edges are rendered at a lower resolution.
 FFR is particularly effective in VR to increase frame rates and reduce the computational load on the GPU, enabling smoother experiences on hardware with limited performance capabilities.
 This technique is "fixed" because the high-resolution focus area does not adapt to where the user is looking.

-Devices that support **FFR** include standalone VR headsets like the Meta Quest 2, Meta Quest Pro, and Quest 3, as well as tethered headsets like HTC Vive and Valve Index when paired with compatible GPUs.
+Devices that support **FFR** include standalone VR headsets like the Meta Quest 2, Meta Quest Pro, and Meta Quest 3, as well as tethered headsets like HTC VIVE and Valve Index when paired with compatible GPUs.

 #### ETFR